jbcart/DataJamboree2024/README.md

 ```
 The output from `HTTP.get` is in binary, so we need to convert it to text first with `String`.

-Inspecting the birthday element, we can see that there is a hidden element with the birthday is YYYY-MM-DD format, which will be much easier to work with.
+Inspecting the birthday element, we can see that there is a hidden element with the birthday in YYYY-MM-DD format, which will be much easier to work with.
 ![](figures/screenshot_4.png)
 This element conveniently has the css class 'bday'.